 Read more…

-In this second part of the series, we’ll focus on the principles of closure and figure-ground, which play with positive and negative space to build relationships and create wholes with the sum of their parts.
+In this article, Jon Hensley will focus on the principles of closure and figure-ground, which play with positive and negative space to build relationships and create wholes with the sum of their parts.
+As in the first article, he’ll look at how the principles work and then move on to real-world examples to illustrate them in use.
+Understanding how to use closure and figure-ground will help you build strong relationships and differences between elements in your designs.

 Read more…

-With this Quick Tip, we want to leave behind current trends and indulge in the aesthetic of past times.
-We’ll dive into wanderlust-awaking travel posters, design manuals that wrote history, and, last but not least, we’ll bridge the gap to today by looking at how a mid-century design movement still influences designers.
+In this piece, Cosima Mielke wants to indulge in the aesthetic of past times.
+She’ll dive into wanderlust-awaking travel posters, design manuals that wrote history, and, last but not least, Cosima will bridge the gap to today by looking at how a mid-century design movement still influences designers.
 Buckle up… and off we are to a journey through pre-Photoshop, pre-Sketch and -Illustrator times!

 Read more…

-In this first article, we’ll take a look at how the principles of similarity and proximity work, and look at real-world examples to illustrate them in use so that you can begin to use them in your own designs.
+Understanding how to use similarity and proximity to affect the relationships between elements in your work will help you create designs that enable easier organization and improve the usability of your work.
+In this first article, Jon Hensley will take a look at how the principles of similarity and proximity work, and look at real-world examples to illustrate them in use so that you can begin to use similarity and proximity to create both relationships and differences between elements in your designs.

 Read more…